ryanfb/etc/_posts/2014-11-19-installing_tesseract_training_tools_on_mac_os_x.md

     ScrollView: Waiting for server...
     ^C

 I decided to try building against `--HEAD` but got some link errors during the training build.
 After some more thorough hacking of the formula, I got something that built, linked, and apparently worked.
-You can see the formula [here](https://github.com/ryanfb/homebrew/blob/tesseract_training/Library/Formula/tesseract.rb), and pull it into your Homebrew repo with e.g.:
+You can see the formula [here](https://github.com/ryanfb/homebrew/blob/tesseract_training/Library/Formula/tesseract.rb).

-    cd /usr/local/Library/Formula
-    git remote add ryanfb https://github.com/ryanfb/homebrew.git
-    git fetch ryanfb
-    git show ryanfb/tesseract_training:Library/Formula/tesseract.rb > tesseract.rb

-Now you can build and install (`brew uninstall tesseract` first to remove any existing install):
+After running `brew uninstall tesseract` first to remove any existing install, you can build and install my version of the formula with:

-    brew install --training-tools --all-languages --HEAD tesseract
+    brew install --training-tools --all-languages --HEAD https://raw.githubusercontent.com/ryanfb/homebrew/tesseract_training/Library/Formula/tesseract.rb

 You should now be able to do e.g.: